D3lyth/milestone_project2/README.md

 - I would like to thank Iris Smok, our course facilitator for her support and encouragement.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my partner Rob, for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my daughter Erin, for spending a lot of time playing and testing out the Emoji Match game to chekc for bugs and to give suggestions on the looks and feel of the game.
+- I would like to thank my daughter Erin, for spending a lot of time playing and testing out the Emoji Match game to check for bugs and to give suggestions on the looks and feel of the game.